• Marine insurance

 1. Marine Transport

-The Takaful company covers damage and/or loss of goods transported by sea resulting from the following risks:
+Takaful Insurance Company covers the damage and/or loss of goods transported by sea, resulting from the following risks:

 • Fire risks.

-• Jettisoning goods into the sea due to an emergency incident.
+• The disposal of goods by throwing them into the sea due to an emergency.

-• Coverage of marine transport risks from the source warehouses up to unloading at the importer’s warehouses, including:
+• Coverage of marine transport risks from the source warehouse to unloading at the importer’s warehouse, including:

 • Loading and unloading risks.